GSA/digitalgov.gov/content/posts/2015-10-16-open-source-micro-purchasing-an-experiment-in-federal-acquisition.md

 ---
+url: /2015/10/16/open-source-micro-purchasing-an-experiment-in-federal-acquisition/
 date: 2015-10-16 1:36:47 -0400
-title: 'Open Source Micro-Purchasing\: An Experiment in Federal Acquisition'
+title: 'Open Source Micro-Purchasing: An Experiment in Federal Acquisition'
 summary: '18F is an open-source team.
 We currently have hundreds of publicly available repositories, with dozens under active development.
 We&amp;#8217;ve had numerous contributions from colleagues within government, and contributions from members of the public.
-But in the next few weeks, we are going to run an experiment\: we want to contract for contributions.
+But in the next few weeks, we are going to run an experiment: we want to contract for contributions.
 And we want'
-authors: [v-david-zvenyach]
+authors:
+  - v-david-zvenyach
 categories:
   - Code
   - Managing Digital